 When he had left the crowd and entered the house, his disciples asked him about the parable.
 He said to them, "Then do you also fail to understand?
 Do you not see that whatever goes into a person from outside cannot defile, since it enters, not the heart but the stomach, and goes out into the sewer?"
 (Thus he declared all foods clean.)
 And he said, "It is what comes out of a person that defiles.
 For it is from within, from the human heart, that evil intentions come: fornication, theft, murder, adultery, avarice, wickedness, deceit, licentiousness, envy, slander, pride, folly.
 All these evil things come from within, and they defile a person."

-In the story of the Queen of Sheba's visit to King Solomon our attention is first drawn to the splendour of the scene, but the author puts Solomon's wisdom at the centre of all that glitter and wealth.
+As we read about the Queen of Sheba's visit to King Solomon our attention is first drawn to the splendour of the scene, but the biblical author clearly puts Solomon's wisdom at the centre of all that glitter and wealth.
 A little earlier we heard the young king praying at Gibeon, for an understanding heart to judge the people.
 Because he valued wisdom over wealth or long life, God promised Solomon riches and glory beyond other kings.
 This wisdom remained at the heart of his good fortune, integrating and balancing all the external splendour.

 Jesus' words in the Gospel develop this traditional idea, that external things are part of God's good creation and meant to enhance our life without taking up our whole attention.
 What we eat or drink is clean and healthy, gifts from the God of life.
 Evil comes from within the human heart, from which flow those crimes and offenses which corrode and corrupt the world about us.
 Without wisdom, wicked impulses can take hold of our heart.
 Jesus names some of these, like the reverse of the Decalogue: theft, fornication, murder, greed, arrogance, an obtuse spirit.
 The wisdom by which we direct our lives must be sincere open always to the breath of God's Holy Spirit.
 Central to every good life lies this intuitive, secret wisdom, responding humbly to the movements of God's spirit within us.